cjcrowder1/OrgoChemVisualizer/docs/userGuide.rst

 An E1 mechanism is also known as an Elimination 1 reaction, in this mechanism two substituents, any atom/group other than Hydrogen on a molecule, are removed.
-This reaction includes an Alkyl Halide, water, and heat to eliminate the substiuent.
+This reaction includes an Alkyl Halide, OCH3, and H2O to eliminate the substiuent.
 For this reaction, the Alkyl Halide is a molecule called:
 2-bromobutane, so the substituent is Bromine.
 The first step of this reaction is the breaking of the bond between Carbon and Bromine, because Bromine is a good Leaving Group, as are all halide ions, which leaves that Carbon with a positive charge.
-Due to the positive charge on the Carbon, the bond between the Hydrogen and the Carbon, the one with the methyl group, is broken to neutralize the positve Carbon with a double bond, C=C. Simultaneously, the Oxygen in the H2O molecule bonds with the detaching Hydrogen, forming H3O+, also known as the hydronium ion.
+Due to the positive charge on the Carbon, the bond between the Hydrogen and the Carbon, the one with the methyl group, is broken to neutralize the positve Carbon with a double bond, C=C. Simultaneously, the Oxygen in the  OCH3 molecule bonds with the detaching Hydrogen, forming H3O+, also known as the hydronium ion.
 This elimination mechanism results with the products: 1,2-dimethylcyclohexene, H3O+, and Br-.